 Many patients do not experience any symptoms during the early stages of glaucoma, including no pain and no vision loss.
 This makes it difficult for many patients to know if they have the disease.
 But as glaucoma progresses, patients may experience a loss of peripheral or side vision, along with sudden eye pain, headache, blurred vision or the appearance of halos around lights.

 While some patients may experience symptoms from glaucoma as the disease progresses, others do not learn they have the condition until they undergo a routine eye exam.
 There are several different exams performed to diagnose glaucoma, including a visual field and visual acuity test.
 These tests measure peripheral vision and how well patients can see at various distances.
 Other tests may also be performed, such as tonometry to measure the pressure inside the eye and pachymetry to measure the thickness of the cornea.

-The professional ophthalmologists of Levin Luminais Chronister Eye Associates are Pennsylvania's leading Glaucoma experts; contact them at their Chester County office today for more information on Glaucoma evaluations and laser treatment options.
+The professional ophthalmologists of Levin Luminais Chronister Eye Associates are Pennsylvania's leading Glaucoma experts; contact them at one of their Chester County offices today for more information on Glaucoma evaluations and laser treatment options.

 THE GREENVIEW PAVILION

 F : 610-384-3937